cratejoy/redux-live-undo/README.md

 Flags on actions can affect the behavior of the undo history state:
 - `undoableHistoryCheckpoint`: Marks when the next state should be considered a checkpoint in the undo history
-- `undoableIrreversableCheckpoint`: Marks when the next state should clear any undo history.
+- `undoableIrreversibleCheckpoint`: Marks when the next state should clear any undo history.
 Typically used if related state in another system (eg. a backend service) cannot be reversed.

 ## Example Usage